 Kyoto’s most iconic landmark the five-storey pagoda of Toji Temple is Minami’s main attraction.
 Being an historic gateway to Kyoto the area is primarily residential and home to a large Korean population.

-The five-storey pagoda of Toji Temple is 57m tall and one of the most iconic symbols of Kyoto.
+The 5-storey pagoda of Toji Temple is 57 metres tall and one of the tallest pagodas in Japan, as well as an iconic symbol of Kyoto.
 Last re-built in 1643 after a fire ravaged the temple, it was originally founded in the year 794.
-Toji Temple is associated with Kobo Daishi who established the numinous Shingon sect and there is a plethora of tantric Buddhist artifacts housed within the temple halls.
+Toji Temple is associated with Kobo Daishi who established Shingon sect, and there's a plethora of tantric Buddhist artifacts housed within the temple halls.

 - Tel: +81 (0)75 691 3325